bjcosta/landscaping/README.md

 # Introduction

+TODO: Method

+The goal of this is to setup passive, self sustaining ecosystems that provide habitat for a diverse range of pants, animals and insects.
+The key is to understand that just bringing things into the garden is not sufficient.
+Instead we want to attract them to the garden by creating suitable habitat.

 TODO: This page is getting too large, I need to summarize things better and link to more detail elsewhere to make it more easily consumable
+TODO: Discuss introducing life vs creating an environment for life.
+Including fungi, bacteria, predators of pests, etc. It seems in many cases introducing things is pointless unless also creating the environment for them (they will die or leave) and often if you create the environment they will come anyway.
+Least work is about creating habitats for the beneficial things you care about.
+Artificial inputs typically require inputs to be provided forever

 **Why am I doing this?**